 I cannot go to a Thai or Vietnamese restaurant without ordering some kind of soup!
-Soups are healthy, light, spicy, warm and perfect for a cool fall evening.
+Soups are healthy, light, spicy, warm, and perfect for a cool fall evening.
 But making soup can be extremely time-consuming.
+But this Easy Asian Beef Noodle soup is simple and quick!

-And if you're anything like me and you'd rather not dedicate your entire weekend to cooking and need a few quick, easy and healthy weeknight dinner recipes in my back pocket, that's where this delicious, quick and easy Asian Sesame Beef Noodle Soup comes in.
-It's made with ramen noodles and Asian Sesame Salad dressing.
+And if you're anything like me and you'd rather not dedicate your entire weekend to cooking and need a few quick, easy, and healthy weeknight dinner recipes in my back pocket, that's where this delicious, quick, and easy Asian Sesame Beef Noodle Soup recipe comes in.
+It's a one-pot meal made with ramen noodles and Asian Sesame Salad dressing.

 Jump to:

 Who knew salad dressing was such a quick and easy way to get lots of flavor into your beef noodle soup?
-Well I discovered, through this experiment, that it is.
+Well, I discovered, through this experiment, that it is.
 It adds a very full-bodied flavor to this soup!
-I also add fresh ginger, garlic, cilantro and bok choy to this soup to give it that extra fresh taste!
-My daughter loves this soup so much that she requested it for her birthday dinner!
+I also add fresh ginger, garlic, cilantro, and bok choy to this soup to give it that extra fresh taste!

 For this quick Beef Asian Noodle Soup recipe, you'll need: